 - Once the petition is received, either the party conducting the action or DEP must contact the lead petitioner.
 If people want one, a public meeting must be held to discuss the action.
 A public comment period must be also held on the action and any comments received must be responded to in writing.

 Once a site becomes Tier Classified and starts going through the comprehensive phased MCP cleanup process, the public may petition for it to be designated as a Public Involvement Plan (PIP) Site.
-The community can decide to submit the petition at any point in the cleanup process following Tier Classification, up until the site reaches closure by submitting a Response Action Outcome Statement:
+The community can decide to submit the petition at any point in the cleanup process following Tier Classification, up until the site reaches closure by submitting a Permanent or Temporary Solution Statement:

 - The petition should state "We the undersigned request that the [Site Name, Street Address, Town, DEP Release Tracking Number] be designated as a Public Involvement Plan Site under the provisions of M.G.L. c.
 21E and the Massachusetts Contingency Plan, 310 CMR 40.1400." (see Site Lists for needed information),